bvpav/growthbook-next-app-router-test/README.md

 For this example you should set up a [Growthbook](https://app.growthbook.io/getstarted) project.

-Once you've gone through the process you can create a `example_link_color_test` boolean feature and turn it off.
+Once you've gone through the process you can create a `create-team` boolean feature and turn it off.
 I would recommend creating a **Forced Value** rule for id, say value `123` to turn it on.

 Then you can add your `NEXT_PUBLIC_GROWTHBOOK_CLIENT_KEY` in your `.env.local` file.
 If you wish to override the `NEXT_PUBLIC_GROWTHBOOK_API_HOST` you can also do it in that file.